gitlabhq/gitlab-recipes/web-server/nginx/README.md

 ## Omnibus configs

+The configuration files in this directory are known to work  with GitLab 8.2 and newer versions.

+For versions of GitLab 8.0 and 8.1, check the `stable-8-1` branch.

+---

 [Omnibus packages][] use their own bundled nginx server.
 If you want to use your own external Nginx server, follow the first 3 steps to [configure GitLab][omnibusnginxext] and then download the appropriate config